Amber Scorah

-Amber Scorah is a Canadian-American writer, speaker, and activist.
+Amber Scorah is a Canadian-American writer, speaker, entrepreneur and activist.
+She is co-founder of the collective whistleblowing support and advocacy non-profit Psst.org and former co-founder of the whistleblower media outlet Lioness.

 Early life

-Scorah grew up as a third-generation Jehovah's Witness in Vancouver, Canada with her parents and sister.
-She rarely had contact with non-Jehovah's Witnesses.
-She forwent a formal education and career, and instead went into the full-time volunteer preaching work immediately after graduating high school.
+She grew up as a third-generation Jehovah's Witness in Vancouver, Canada with her parents and sister and rarely had contact with non-Jehovah's Witnesses.
+She forwent a formal education and career and instead went into the full-time volunteer preaching work immediately after graduating high school.
 When she was 22 years old she married a Jehovah's Witness elder, then she and her husband moved to China to become missionaries.

 Education

 As a young adult, Scorah forwent a formal education after high school (see early life above).
-In 2010 she enrolled in college at CUNY's Brooklyn and Hunter colleges.
+In 2010, she enrolled at the City University of New York and attended Hunter College.
 She took a break in 2015, then resumed her studies in spring 2019.
-She is currently enrolled in CUNY BA's program for Unique and Interdisciplinary Studies.
-She is concentrating in the Psychology of Religion at Hunter College's program in religion, under the guidance of faculty member Barbara Sproul.
+She graduated from the CUNY Baccalaureate for Unique and Interdisciplinary Studies in 2020 with a concentration in English and the Psychology of Religion at Hunter College's program in religion, under the guidance of faculty member Barbara Sproul.
+In late 2020, Scorah was accepted into Harvard Divinity School's Master of Theological Studies program as a Dean's Fellow with a full scholarship.

 ChinesePod and "Dear Amber"

 Scorah is a fluent speaker of Mandarin Chinese and has lived in both Taiwan and China, where she became immersed in Chinese culture.
 Between the years 2007 and 2009 she hosted a ChinesePod series called "Dear Amber" where she answered listeners' questions about China and discussed unique aspects of Chinese culture and customs which foreigners may not be aware of.
 ChinesePod describes Scorah as a "pioneer" for developing this new lesson style.
+Her podcast was a Top 10 podcast in 2008 on iTunes.